sahanasatishhh/W2Meet-As-A-MicroService/System Architecture.md

 3. Returns the interval that matches the requirement

 Only user-service interacts with Redis; other services rely entirely on HTTP communication as required in Notion documentation (If the service depends on other services, makes HTTP requests to check their health)

+## Technical Specifications for Maintainability, Reliability and Scalability:

 ## Communication Patterns